A Unique Baseball L Screen & Hood | Indoor Batting Cages

-The price matches the features, the size, and the team-tough materials and is recommended for high school teams, youth baseball or softball or backyard baseball training.
+The price matches the features, the size, and the team-tough materials and is recommended for high school teams, youth baseball or softball, or backyard baseball training.

-I don’t know if it is ideal for short toss or front toss drills with older players in that a padding kit is not yet offered.
+I don’t know if it is ideal for a short toss or front toss drills with older players in that a padding kit is not yet offered.

 The frames have square tube galvanized steel that’s heavy enough without being too heavy for one pitcher/coach to make angle adjustments during BP.
 This also means less bottom-of-frame-wobble common with most frames (though wheels are still recommended).
 This should not be such an issue IF players are instructed to not allow the screen to slam when setting up or when transporting from the ballfield!